Identification of the Polaron measure in strong coupling and the Pekar variational formula: Introduction and summary

-A well-known model arising in quantum statistical mechanics is the so-called {\it{Polaron problem}}.
-Its physical motivation originates from studying the effective behavior of a slow movement of an electron coupled to a crystal.
+Physical motivation of the Fr\"ohlich polaron originates from studying the effective behavior of a slow moving electron coupled to a crystal.
 For the physical relevance of this model, we refer to \cite{L33,P49,F72,S87}.
-The mathematical layout of this problem was founded by Feynman via the {\it{path integral}} formulation which is captured by studying the behavior of a Gibbs measure supported on a three dimensional Brownian motion acting under a self-attractive Coulomb interaction.
-This leads to the study of the tilted measure of the form
+The probabilistic layout of this problem was also founded by Feynman via the {\it{path integral}} formulation which is captured by studying the behavior of a Gibbs measure supported on a three dimensional Brownian motion acting under a self-attractive Coulomb interaction -- see also \cite[Sect.
+1]{MV18} for a discussion which relates the quantum mechanical background of the polaron to the path integral approach which we pursued in \cite{MV18} and continue to do so in the present context.
+This self-attractive interaction then defines the tilted measure of the form

 In the above display, $\eps>0$ is a constant and if we set